pp4rs/pp4rs.github.io/docs/install_guide.md

 !!!
 Note "Installation Help"
     Please try and install all the software before the course begins.
 If you are struggling we are able to help - but we expect you have tried to work through the guide yourself.

-    We will offer an installation help drop in at the following time:
+    We will offer an installation help: Check the [Schedule](https://pp4rs.github.io/schedule/) for details.

-    - Day: August 24
-    - Time: TBA
-    - Location: TBA

 ## Current Installation Guides